rikhuijzer/blog/posts/comparing-means-and-sds.md

 title = "Comparing means and SDs" published = "27 June 2020"
-tags = ["statistics", "rescaling", "variance", "feature scaling"] description = "Transforming means and SDs from numbers in different ranges to the same range."
+tags = ["statistics", "rescaling", "variance", "feature scaling"] rss = "Transforming means and SDs from numbers in different ranges to the same range."
 +++

 When comparing different papers it might be that the papers have numbers about the same thing, but that the numbers are on different scales.